-Both Eden Hill CAN and Old Perth Road Collective will be encouraged to play an active role in the master planning process for Padbury Way Reserve and Palmerston Square Reserve, and for their role to be as integral as they believe they are capable to contribute to the planning process.
+Both Eden Hill CAN and Old Perth Road Collective will be encouraged to play an active role in the community engagement process for Padbury Way Reserve and Palmerston Square Reserve, and for their role to be as integral as they believe they are capable to contribute to the planning process.
+Officers will then collate the community feedback and design a simple communities' concept plan which highlights the installation of the communities preferred assets.